 24. Does the teacher give any special attention and assistance to the gifted and weaker students?
 If so, give details.

-25. Has the teacher participated in any in-service training programmes, workshops, etc.?
+25. Has the teacher participated in any in-service training programs, workshops, etc.?

 If so, give details of the last five years.